 The NSF allocates 25% of their annual budget for REU federally funded academic fundamental research program at colleges and universities.
 This summer internship is designed for undergraduates studying mathematics, physics, chemistry, geology, biology, psychology, and computer science.

-Faculty undergo heavy recruitment of high school students and spend countless hours sorting through the hundreds of undergraduate hopefuls who apply on their own.
+Faculty undergo heavy recruitment of high school and undergraduate students and spend countless hours sorting through the hundreds of hopefuls who apply through their websites, often using antiquated systems.
 The sheer volume of application submissions versus the available number of seats in any given REU program requires rigorous screening through multiple processes.
 The end result is a small group of students who are accepted into any one REU program.

 The level of work required of administrators to recruit and process applicants can be a tedious.
 The REU application can be as lengthy as a college admissions application and just as competitive as acceptance into the most prestigious university.